 - What is your occupation, and what are your hobbies?
 Are you exposed to any harsh chemicals in either?

 - Does this condition affect your quality of life?

 While you're waiting to see the doctor, limit your sun exposure and use a broad-spectrum sunscreen with an SPF of at least 30.
 If you're feeling self-conscious about the changes in your skin, use makeup or a self-tanning product to cover the affected areas.

-- AskMayoExpert.
-Vitiligo (adult and pediatric).
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2013.
+AskMayoExpert.
+Vitiligo.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2016.